EarthToAbigail/indromida/README.md

 ## Documentation:

+## Add contribution and conventions rules for the database(plural and lower case) and modules (singular and upper case)

 #### Code Structure
 This project follows the MVC pattern in its design.
 - For the Model component, the porject contains a different module representing every object that is present in the database when neccessary.
 The design of the model modules can be found in [modules.md](docs/modules.md).